 - Virginia Native Plant Society, Charlottesville, VA

-Event cost: For non-local events (located more than 50 miles from Charlottesville, Virginia), I request an honorarium of $400 to $1800 (depending on distance and venue), plus IRS standard mileage rate, airfare, boarding and meals, as necessary.
-In some cases I can take into account the nature of the event and the resources of the hosting organization.
-Driving times over 4 hours require overnight accommodations.
+Event cost: For non-local events (located more than 50 miles from Charlottesville, Virginia), I request an honorarium of $500 to $1800 (depending on distance, venue, and length of presenation), plus IRS standard mileage rate, airfare, boarding and meals, as necessary.
+I take into account the nature of the event and limited resources of the hosting organization; however, this is a starting point for negotiation.
+Driving times over 2-1/2 hours may require overnight accommodations. depending on the time of day for the event.
 For non-local events, a speaker agreement and deposit is required in advance to confirm the date.

 Event cost is tax deductible: Both the honorarium and travel portions are tax deductible, and is used to support on-going research.
 Payment is processed by Open Hands, a Virginia non-profit 501(c)(3) corporation that receives donations and grants that support our research mission.
 To avoid a 3% PayPal processing fee on the Open Hands website, mail your check directly to: President, Open Hands, 523 Lexington Avenue, Charlottesville, VA 22902.
-In the memo section of the check write "Bahamian Bush Medicine Project".
+In the memo section of the check write "McCormack Ethnobotanical Research".
 When you send a check there is no processing or overhead cost.
-In this manner, there is no overhead cost and 100% of your donation is deposited to our research account.
+In this manner, 100% of your donation is deposited to my research account.

 Recent Keynote/Speaking Topics